West Ham fans – myself included – are infamous for moaning.

 Yes, losing to Seattle Sounders and Rubin Kazan whilst being held by North Carolina Railhawks and FC Slovacko are not good results, but the results are very irrelevant at the moment.

-Bilic will be working on formations, tactics and integrating the new players ahead of our Europa League qualifier that is coming up soon.
+Bilic will be working on formations, tactics and integrating the new players ahead of our Europa League qualifier coming up soon.
 He has not turned into an awful manager overnight.
 Have faith in the team and the manager.

 We haven’t signed a striker yet!